Consumer and Retail Finance – April/May 2018Print publication

 UK Finance published a set of Frequently Asked Questions on the General Data Protection Regulation (GDPR), the new data protection regime which comes into force tomorrow.

 The European Supervisory Authorities published their latest report on the risks and vulnerabilities in the EU financial system.
 Cyber risks are identified as a significant and escalating threat.
 Risks related to virtual currencies are also mentioned.
-See the press release with a link through to the report.

 The European Central Bank published a European framework for testing financial sector resilience to cyber attacks.
 See the press release for details.